High fidelity: History

-The metal–oxide–semiconductor field-effect transistor (MOSFET) was adapted into a power MOSFET for audio by Jun-ichi Nishizawa at Tohoku University in 1974.
-Power MOSFETs were soon manufactured by Yamaha for their hi-fi audio amplifiers.
-JVC, Pioneer Corporation, Sony and Toshiba also began manufacturing amplifiers with power MOSFETs in 1974.
-In 1977, Hitachi introduced the LDMOS (lateral diffused MOS), a type of power MOSFET.
-Hitachi was the only LDMOS manufacturer between 1977 and 1983, during which time LDMOS was used in audio power amplifiers from manufacturers such as HH Electronics (V-series) and Ashly Audio, and were used for music and public address systems.
-Class-D amplifiers became successful in the mid-1980s when low-cost, fast-switching MOSFETs were made available.
-Many transistor amps use MOSFET devices in their power sections, because their distortion curve is more tube-like.

 A popular type of system for reproducing music beginning in the 1970s was the integrated music centre—which combined a phonograph turntable, AM-FM radio tuner, tape player, preamplifier, and power amplifier in one package, often sold with its own separate, detachable or integrated speakers.
 These systems advertised their simplicity.
 The consumer did not have to select and assemble individual components or be familiar with impedance and power ratings.
 Purists generally avoid referring to these systems as high fidelity, though some are capable of very good quality sound reproduction.

 Audiophiles in the 1970s and 1980s preferred to buy each component separately.
 That way, they could choose models of each component with the specifications that they desired.
-In the 1980s, a number of audiophile magazines became available, offering reviews of components and articles on how to choose and test speakers, amplifiers, and other components.
+In the 1980s, several audiophile magazines became available, offering reviews of components and articles on how to choose and test speakers, amplifiers, and other components.